scikit-hep/iminuit/doc/reference.rst

 Function Minimum Data Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Subclass of NamedTuple that stores information about the fit result.
-It is returned by
+A data object with extra information about the fit result.
+It has the attributes:
-:meth:`Minuit.get_fmin` and :meth:`Minuit.migrad`.
-It has the following attributes:

     * *fval*: Value of the cost function at the minimum.